Since its launch in 2014, the Athens Science Festival has established itself as one of the biggest celebrations of

 |Telephone||210 3692 361|

-The Athens Science Festival is organised in collaboration with the educational organisation Science Communication – SciCo, Technopolis City of Athens, the Onassis Scholars’ Association, the Ministry of Environment and Energy and the General Secretariat for Research and Technology, in collaboration with a variety of academic, research and educational institutions.
+The Athens Science Festival is organised in partnership with the educational organisation Science Communication – SciCo, Technopolis City of Athens, the Ministry of Education and Religious Affairs and the General Secretariat for Research and Technology, in collaboration with a variety of academic, research and educational institutions.
 Our strategic partner is the State Scholarships Foundation (IKY).